 Investigation into forms of design in and for communities, mapping the social, cultural and political contexts which shape the way design is designed—and in turn, how it designs us back.
 Concepts such as ‘innovation’ and ‘progress’ are keywords to challenge the infrastructures of design and daily life.
 This cluster is particularly concerned with issues of labour, self-organisation, the commons, tech industry and internet theory, as well as the politics that frame these areas of activity.

 Ecology, Fiction and Pedagogy

-This cluster explores fiction and speculation as a contested territory, opening space for pedagogical, curatorial and illustration research.
-Investigates the applicability of this kind of thinking, methods and prototyping—political, social, economic—while actively working with local communities in an interdisciplinary manner, underpinning an openly public dimension of co-creation.
+This cluster explores ecology and sustainable practices, opening space for pedagogical, curatorial and illustration research.
+It investigates methods and models—political, social, economic—while actively working with local communities in an interdisciplinary manner, underpinning an openly public dimension of co-creation.

 Practices of the Global South

 In the context of a pluriversal definition of design, and aligned with Lusófona University’s mission, this cluster opens space for research and the practice of design and art from Lusophone countries in the Global South.
 Challenging hegemonic western visions of design, this cluster promotes alternative models, discourses, geographies and realities other than those imposed by design during the 20th century.